segmentio/consent-manager/README.md

 The values for `integrations` should be an integration's creationName (`integration.creationName`).
 You can find examples of that by going to `https://cdn.segment.com/v1/projects/<writeKey>/integrations`

+##### analytics

+Type `SegmentAnalytics.AnalyticsJS`<br>
+Default: `window.analytics`

+The analytics instance you want the consent manager to connect to.
+By default, the analytics instance is stored at `window.analytics`.
+This prop is an escape hatch which allows this to be customised if necessary.

 #### Example

 ```javascript